 This lightning caused fire east of Tulita continues to hold at 15,598 hectares in size.
 Structure protection is in place to protect cabins in the area.
 The area will continue to be monitored closely by the regional fire team.

-All other active fires are under control or being monitored for protection of communities, cabins, infrastructure, and other values at risk.
+All other active fires are being monitored for protection of communities, cabins, infrastructure, and other values at risk.